BigThunderSR/homeassistant-addons-onstar2mqtt/onstar2mqtt-bigthundersr-vehicle3/DOCS.md

       topic: homeassistant/YOUR_CAR_VIN/command
       payload: '{"command": "getLocation"}'
 mode: single
-icon: 'mdi:map-marker'
+icon: "mdi:map-marker"
 ```

 ### MQTT Polling Status Success Monitor (T/F)

-* **MQTT Auto-Discovery for Polling Status Sensors for HA Added Starting at v1.16.0**
+- **MQTT Auto-Discovery for Polling Status Sensors for HA Added Starting at v1.16.0**
-  * Polling Status Message, Timestamp and True/False Sensor from last command run are published to MQTT auto-discovery topics and are grouped in a MQTT device grouping for all command status sensors for the same vehicle.
+  - Polling Status Message, Timestamp and True/False Sensor from last command run are published to MQTT auto-discovery topics and are grouped in a MQTT device grouping for all command status sensors for the same vehicle.
-  * Set `MQTT_LIST_ALL_SENSORS_TOGETHER="true"` to group all the sensors under one MQTT device starting at v1.17.0.
+  - Set `MQTT_LIST_ALL_SENSORS_TOGETHER="true"` to group all the sensors under one MQTT device starting at v1.17.0.
-    * Default is `"false"`.
+    - Default is `"false"`.

-#### To add manually if wanted
+#### To Manually Add MQTT Polling Status Success Monitor if Wanted

 Create a MQTT binary sensor in Home Assistant